 After that she spent 6 months in Beijing studying Mandarin and researching stories in the run-up to the 2008 Olympics and then moved to Rome--her favorite foreign posting--where she wrote on everything Italian, from Caravaggio to mozzarella.

 Her articles have been anthologized in collections like Making Connections: Mother-Daughter Travel Adventures and A Woman Alone: Travel Tales from Around the Globe and have also appeared in the Financial Times, Chicago Tribune, Smithsonian, National Geographic Traveler and Redbook.
 She is the co-author of two books: Women on Divorce: A Bedside Companion and Men on Divorce: The Other Side of the Story.

-BIG NEWS: Susan's new travel collection, Ruby Slippers: Adventures of a Travel Writer, is due out in April, 2014, from Roaring Forties Press.
+BIG NEWS: Susan's new travel collection, French Ghosts, Russian Nights & American Outlaws: Souvenirs of a Professional Vagabond, is due out in April, 2014, from Roaring Forties Press.
 She'll be appearing at book stores and festivals to promote it.
-More to come on that...

 If you're in the Berkeley, CA, area on Saturday, April 19, head for the Solano Art Walk, where you'll find Susan signing books at Multiple Threads.
 She'll be teaching a travel writing workshop in the Earth Week geodome at the Monterey Institute of International Studies on Thursday, April 24, from 5:00 to 6:30 p.m., and signing books at Old Capitol Books in Monterey at 5:00 p.m. on Friday, April 25.

 "Susan Spano manages that most important travel writing feat: making you want to pack your bag, grab your passport and go!"

 Mary Taylor Simeti, author of On Persephone's Island, adds,